Family finds hope after loss due to fire

 January 31, 2020

-Editor’s note: this story was named as a superior news feature in the TAJE Best in Texas contest.
+Editor’s note: This story won first place for news features in the 2020 Columbia Scholastic Press Association’s Gold Circle Awards.
+It was also named as a superior news feature in the TAJE Best in Texas contest.

 Highland Village resident Kristie Baysinger went outside with her kids and called 911 while her husband tried to tame the flames in the attic with a water hose.
 After the operator told everyone to evacuate the house, the family stood across the street and watched the fire unfold.
 At first, Kristie was calm, assuming that the fire was minor, unaware that within the next few days she would be searching through rubble for any remnants left of their lives.